emtee40/SurvivalManual-wiki/Apps.md

 ### Reader

-Install some PDF reader - and perhaps download some books or manuals.
+Install a PDF reader - and download some books or manuals.

 ### Offline dictionary